Lagrangian cobordism functor in microlocal sheaf theory I: Preliminaries in Sheaf Theory

 admits a right inverse.
 Here the subscript $0$ means the subcategory of objects with $0$ stalk away from a compact set. \end{theorem}

 By applying the antimicrolocalization functor, we now only need to construct a functor in $Sh(N)$.
 Namely we consider the nearby cycle functor and show that it is fully faithful in our setting.
-This full faithfulness criterion is proposed by Nadler \cite{NadNonchar} and proved under certain assumptions by Zhou \cite{Zhou}.
+This full faithfulness criterion is proposed by Nadler \cite{NadNonchar} and proved for families of Legendrians by Zhou \cite{Zhou}*{Proposition 3.2}.

-\begin{definition} For a fibration $\pi_\mathbb{R}: N \times \mathbb{R} \rightarrow \mathbb{R}$, let the projection of the cotangent bundle to the fiber be $\Pi: T^*(N \times \mathbb{R}) \rightarrow T^*(N \times \mathbb{R}) / T^*\mathbb{R}$.
-For $\mathscr{F} \in Sh(N \times \mathbb{R})$, the singular support relative to $\pi_\mathbb{R}$ is
+\begin{definition} For a fibration $\pi: N \times B \rightarrow B$, let the projection of the cotangent bundle to the fiber be $\Pi: T^*(N \times B) \rightarrow T^*(N \times B) / \pi^*T^*B$.
+For $\mathscr{F} \in Sh(N \times B)$, the singular support relative to $\pi$ is

 \end{definition}